astropy/regions/docs/contains.rst

-For `~regions.SphericalSkyRegion` objects, checking whether point(s) are contained inside that region requires no other input --- since these regions are defined with a the spherical geometry, and not a projected geometry (as captured through the projection encoded in a WCS) as in `~regions.SkyRegion`.
+For `~regions.SphericalSkyRegion` objects, checking whether point(s) are contained inside that region requires no other input --- since these regions are defined with a spherical geometry, and not a projected geometry (as captured through the projection encoded in a WCS) as in `~regions.SkyRegion`.